 - Paying premiums from a U.S. bank account

 If you’re approved for coverage, the completed policy must be mailed to you at a U.S. address in the same state in which you originally applied for life insurance.

-Most life insurance companies also require you to have some form of long-term ties to the United States, such as owning property or business, maintaining bank accounts or investment accounts, and paying taxes in the U.S.
+Most life insurance companies also require you to have some form of long-term ties to the United States, such as owning property or a business, maintaining bank accounts or investment accounts, and paying taxes in the U.S.

-Life insurance is easier if you’re a Visa holder, green card holder, or permanent resident.
+Life insurance is easier if you’re a visa holder, green card holder, or permanent resident.

 The main factor your insurance underwriter will look at is how long you’ve been living in the United States.